The

 (When it comes to reading comprehension, it is always okay to not know every word presented to you.
 I certainly don't.
 Stay curious.
 Open a dictionary.
 Come back to these words.)

 The moment you assign meaning, motive, diagnosis, or morality to someone else’s body, you’ve left discernment and entered judgment, even if well-intentioned.
 Concern becomes a justification for control.
 That’s why this debate loops: folks are so Madonna-hung-up on proving they’re not judging that the debate collapses into intent defense instead of examining ethical impact.
+Intent matters, but impact does too.
 Policing bodies while claiming it's not policing if the intentions are good is still policing bodies.

 Consider this simple notion: the very act of publishing commentary about specific people, when it assigns meaning or motive, in and of itself, is body-surveilling and policing.